43ravens/MEOPAR-ATM-2019-06-11/03-tracking.md

 > That's because Mercurial saves information about files' history in the special `.hg` directory mentioned earlier so that our filesystem doesn't become cluttered
 > (and so that we can't accidentally edit or delete an old version).

+In the previous section and this one we created a repository from scratch for a new project.
+But you probably have work in progress that you will start using version control for after this workshop (I hope :-) The steps to do that are almost the same:

+* Navigate into the top level directory (folder) of the collection of files that you want to track
+* Do an `hg init` command (without a directory name), or use the TortoiseHg `File > New Repository...` dialog
+* Use `hg add` to add the files that you want to track
+* Use `hg commit` to commit those files

 > ## Learning Objectives {.objectives}
 >